-DRT Fleet and Demand.
-Since the original MATSim Open-Berlin-Scenario only considers the bicycle, pedestrian and public transport modes [28], for further investigations, DRT has to be added as a transport mode.
-The DRT system is configured using recent methodologies including rebalancing [20] and a heuristic to estimate the fleet size necessary to obtain a 95th percentile of passenger waiting at 7 minutes [13].
-The service area is set to the city of Berlin, the passenger price to $1 \in \text{per ride plus } 0.20 \in \text{per kilometer}$.
+Since the original MATSim Open-Berlin-Scenario only considers the bicycle, pedestrian and public transport modes [22], for further investigations, DRT has to be added as a transport mode.
+The DRT system is configured using recent methodologies including rebalancing [28] and a heuristic to estimate the fleet size necessary to obtain a 95th percentile of passenger wait at 7 minutes [29].
+The service area is set to the city of Berlin, the passenger price to $1 \notin$ per ride plus 0.20 \notin per kilometer.
 The results are represented by 118,994 rides realized by a fleet of 7450 vehicles (with a sample size of 10 %, see above).
 The fleet size seems to be rather overestimated, as the peak for the share of vehicles busy with serving customers is at around 30%.
-However, the focus of the present work is to investigate whether DRT can be used to serve freight demand at all.